Gubaleaves/nomnow-privacy-files/PrivacyPolicy.md

 **Data about Your Behavior.** Data about your use of the Platform and problems that you may encounter.
 We may collect the data aforementioned through the feedback you submit, and surveys you participate in.
 We also use cookies and other similar technologies to collect such data.
 For more information on how we use cookies and other similar technologies, please see the "Cookies and other similar technologies" section below.

 **Technical Information about Your Device that We Collect.
 We collect certain data about the device that you use to access the Platform, such as your IP address, device manufacturer, device model, device memory, gravity sensor information, battery status, device system and system version, identifiers for advertiser, network type, network operator, device IDs, Android ID, time zone settings, phone language, phone region, screen resolution and brightness settings.
-Where you log-in the Platform with multiple devices, we will be able to use your profile data to identify your activity across different devices.
+Where you log in the Platform with multiple devices, we will be able to use your profile data to identify your activity across different devices.
 In addition, we may also access the permissions on your device including microphone, message notifications, and collect and use relevant data.
 In order to access the aforesaid data stored on your device, we will implement the measures as required by relevant laws.**

 **Your usage information.** We collect information regarding your use of the Platform, e.g., how you engage with the Platform, including how you interact with content we show to you and the advertisements you view.